kikugie/Stonecutter-skill-issue-fix/README.md

 Preprocessor/JCP inspired multi-version environment manager

 > [!WARNING]
->
 > This fork of SHsuperCM's Stonecutter is significantly different.
-> Read the wiki page for mor information.
+> Read the wiki page for more information.

 ## Features
 ### Plugin